liangshaobo2001/ShakesBERT/data/README.md

 # Whether we are loading the multi-modal version of training data
 multi_modal = True # If we are passing in multi-modal info, default to False

+# Use custom data collator for multi-modal, use default data collator for pure text training
+# The custom data collator only masks the text and leaves out the syllabic info
+tokenizer = BertTokenizer.from_pretrained("bert-base-uncased")
+If multi_modal:
+  data_collator = CustomDataCollator(tokenizer=tokenizer, mlm=True, mlm_probability=0.15)
+else:
+  data_collator = DataCollatorForLanguageModeling(tokenizer=tokenizer, mlm=True, mlm_probability=0.15)

 train_set, val_set = load_train_eval_data(train_type, multi_modal, train_prop)